Shreyas-AiCode/Fraudulent_Claim_Detection/README.md

 To develop a machine learning model that accurately identifies fraudulent insurance claims, with a specific focus on maximizing recall — ensuring that as many true fraud cases as possible are flagged for further investigation, even at the cost of increased false positives.

 📁 Repository Structure
-- Fraudulent_Claim_Detection_Shreyas_Shubhankar_Udipt.ipynb   # Solution notebook with code, visuals and analysis
+- Fraudulent_Claim_Detection_Shreyas_Somani.ipynb  # Solution notebook with code, visuals and analysis
-- Fraudulent_Claim_Detection_Report.pdf                        # Business report with insights
-- Fraudulent_Claim_Detection_PPT.pdf                           # Executive summary presentation with conclusions
 - README.md                                                    # This file

 🧠 Methodology